-This code has been developed to provide a minimum international standard for the design, construction,.....engaged in diving operations.
+This code has been developed to provide a minimum international standard for the design, construction.....engaged in diving operations.

-3. be equipped with means whereby each diver using the bell can enter and leave it safely, as well as with means for taking an incapacitated diver up into a dry bell;
+3. be equipped with means whereby each diver using the bell is able to enter and leave it safely as well as with means for taking an incapacitated diver up into a dry bell;